 Christina Kerns, Co-President

-Christina is a Behavioral Health and Life Skills Specialist with Cummins Behavioral Health.
-She is currently working towards a Masters of Social Work at Indiana State University and loves fundraising for MHAoPC.
+Christina is a School Counselor at Southmont Jr. High School.
+She loves fundraising for MHAoPC, and is integral at instilling excitement for MHA’s work.
 Her professional interests focus on mental health in the rural setting as well as participation in the Crisis Intervention Team (CIT) Training for law enforcement.
 Her advocacy for education, environmentalism, and service to others tie in beautifully with MHA’s vision and goals.

 Harriet Moore, Co-President

 Harriet is an Assistant Professor of Music at DePauw University, specializing in harp and folk guitar.
 Holding Bachelor degrees in Psychology and Music and a Masters degree in Music, Harriet brings a breadth of knowledge and insight to the whole board and organization.
 Harriet serves as the Puppet Power committee chair and also coordinates our promotion of Crisis Text Line awareness program.

 Erin is a Licensed Addiction Therapist with Cummins Behavioral Health Systems in Putnam and Owen Counties.
 Her professional insight aids in our program focus and Erin has been a key in putting on our Don’t Dodge the Issues Dodgeball Tournament.
 Erin lives in Clay County, Indiana.

 Alex is one of our newer Board members.
 She is currently Universal Banker at Teachers Credit Union in Greencastle.
 She had great enthusiasm for our mission and is a pleasure to work with!
 We look forward to her involvement!